Chuck Feeney Award for Philanthropy

 The Chuck Feeney Award for Philanthropy recognises and celebrates an individual who has made extraordinary philanthropic contributions to the Victor Chang Cardiac Research Institute and cardiovascular health and research.

-The Award not only celebrates Australia’s most visionary philanthropists, but it also pays tribute to US businessman, Chuck Feeney, who gave away his business fortune of $11 billion and played a critical role in the Institute’s history.
+The Award not only celebrates Australia’s most visionary philanthropists, but it also pays tribute to the late US businessman, Chuck Feeney, who gave away his business fortune of $11 billion and played a critical role in the Institute’s history.

 In 2006 Mr Feeney, through his foundation Atlantic Philanthropies, gave the Institute $20 million to help build its state-of-the-art facilities in Darlinghurst, Sydney.
 The funding was transformative, says Professor Bob Graham, who was Executive Director of the Institute at the time.